A Guide to Psychology and its Practice

 How can people whos [ sic ] jobs are to care be such a [ expletive ]?
 Stop being an [ expletive ]; your [ sic ] a dumb [ expletive ] head.

-I don’t get much hate mail, but the little I do get comes from persons whose orientation to life stands upon a seething mass of unconscious hostility and anger and who object when, in my own political incorrectness, I dare to say so.
-And why are you so consumed with anger and hostility?
-Well, your bitterness derives from the fact that your parents never cared about you—that is, they didn’t care for you as a child needs to be cared for with true love.
+Well, your bitterness derives from the fact that your parents didn’t really love you—that is, they didn’t care for you as a child needs to be cared for with real love.
 Instead your parents manipulated you emotionally and treated you like an object, leaving you emotionally crippled, with a fear of love.
 Wanting a psychotherapist to care for you is just a way to avoid admitting the truth that your parents did not care for you.

 And this leads right into the authentic value of your “question.”